 When I was a student in Columbia University's journalism program, my professor, Melvin Mencher, was fond of dismissing phone interviews as "Nynex reporting."
 You can't get the real story, he told us, by sitting at a desk.

 That was more than 20 years ago.
-A few weeks ago ago I came across an article for online journalists debating the merits of doing interviews over the phone vs. e-mail.
+A few weeks ago I came across an article for online journalists debating the merits of doing interviews over the phone vs. e-mail.
 There was little if any mention of actual in-person interviews.
-Such is the state of journalism in 2012.
+Such is the state of journalism now.

 So I guess I shouldn't have been surprised when a writer for BuzzFeed, lamenting the errors his site made in its initial coverage of the Sandy Hook Elementary School massacre, wrote that maybe they should have actually sent a reporter to the scene.